History

 Children at The Beacon start their journey in Early Years by learning about events in their very recent past.
 They begin to explore historical themes, such as key figures and cultural change by looking at who is important to them, what makes these people so special and how life has changed since these people were young.

 Moving into Key Stage 1, Year 1 cover some of the most significant events to happen to our local area in the last 100 years or more, from the Titanic to The Beatles.
-The learning continues with a focus on Nelson Mandela and other famous leaders before Key Stage 2 take a journey through thousands of years!
+The learning continues with a focus on Great Changemakers who have impacted the world and looking other famous leaders before Key Stage 2 take a journey through thousands of years!
 Learning what historians do and how they work, children develop their ability to analyse sources, compare the impact of new technologies and generally foster a love for historical enquiry.

 Throughout the curriculum, knowledge is built on and developed from the history of Britain and the wider world, Ancient civilisations and how the lives of significant figures have shaped the world we live in.